Filing for Disability in Indiana

 Hearing

-Does Indiana add a state supplement to the federal SSI payment?
+Does Indiana Add a Supplement to the Federal SSI Payment?

-The source of payment for SSI comes from the federal government, but individual states can chose to pay additional money to their residents.
-In Indiana, there is no supplemental cash payment, but individuals who live in licensed residential facilities or Medicaid facilities can have their room and board covered by the state.
+However, individuals who live in licensed residential facilities or Medicaid facilities, can have their room and board covered by the state.
 The program, called the Residential Care Assistance Program (RCAP), is administered by the Indiana Family and Social Services Administration, Division of Aging.

 As discussed above, the Indiana DDB reviews all initial applications and makes a decision regarding benefits, based on your medical records.
 After your application is filed with your local SSA office, you should direct all questions to DDB.
 Below is the contact information for DDB.